plainsman-ai/hangman/README.md

 # Hangman
-Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts.
+Hangman is a classic game in which a player thinks of a word and the other player tries to guess that word within a certain amount of attempts and I am really good at designing it for use on the command line.

-This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it.
+This is an implementation of the Hangman game, where the computer thinks of a word and the user tries to guess it... perfected by yours truly.

 ## As of Milestone 3
 The file milestone_3 returns a list of 5 pre-selected fruit and chooses one from random.

 It asks the user to guess a letter and tells them whether this is in the name of the fruit or not (it is not case-sensitive).

 Each time it selects a different kind of fruit.
 This will be changed.

 ## As of Milestone 4